SkooveLearn PianoDownload on the App Store

 3. Repeat: Together E, F and D then just the right hand E and F together twice.
 This should make an ‘um’ ‘pa’ ‘pa’ rhythm.
 This pattern repeats most of the way through the song.

 Count “1–2–3–2–1–3” as you go.
-Chopsticks is a waltz written with a 3/4 time signature.
+“Chopsticks” is a waltz written with a 3/4 time signature.
 This means that each measure has 3 beats.

 Step 4 – turn it into real music

-Now you can make it sound like the Chopsticks piano song, not just an exercise.
+Now you can make it sound like the “Chopsticks” piano song, not just an exercise.
 To get a more in depth walkthrough of this song be sure to check out the Skoove app.

-How to practice Chopsticks on piano – lesson plan
+How to practice “Chopsticks” on piano?

-Now that you know the basic pattern of the Chopsticks piano song, the real magic comes from how you practice it.
+Now that you know the basic pattern of the “Chopsticks” piano song, the real magic comes from how you practice it.
 You don’t need long, serious practice sessions.
-Short, playful moments at the piano are enough to make your Chopsticks piano sound smoother every day.
+Short, playful moments at the piano are enough to make your “Chopsticks” piano sound smoother every day.

 Here is a simple lesson plan from Skoove that will help you during your learning.